NgGH707/NgGH-Magic-Origins-Mod/README.md

 This repository is used for private mod Battle Brothers game and as a submod for Legends mod.

-This file is part of the NgGH-Magic-Expansion Project.
+This repository is part of the NgGH-Magic-Concept Project.

 AUTHORS: NgGH707.